- Paul Kuharsky, ESPN Staff Writer

 “It was fun to get in there and block for C.J,” DeVan said.
 “With how they play defense, we just had to get C.J. out to the next level and we were able to do that on that play.”

 Johnson’s season average per carry jumped from 4.55 to 4.93 with the play.
 His other 20 carries on the night got him 28 yards.

 He now has six touchdown runs of 80 or more yards.
 No other player in NFL history has more than three.

-Johnson paid his small tribute to the victims of the elementary school shooting in Newtown, Conn., by playing in shoes that had every victim's name written on them.
+Johnson paid his small tribute to the victims of the elementary school shootings in Newtown, Conn., by playing in shoes that had every victim's name written on them.

-Locker’s defining drive: This marked Jake Locker's ninth NFL start, and he has yet to really produce a defining moment.
+Locker’s defining drive: This marked Jake Locker's ninth NFL start, and he’s yet to really produce a defining moment.

 The go-ahead drive that produced the winning margin in this game will hold that title for the time being.